isabelroses/dotfiles/docs/src/config/adding-systems.md

 - class:

   - default: "nixos"
-  - options: "nixos", "darwin", "iso"
+  - options: "nixos", "darwin"

 - system:

-  - default: `constructSystem config.easyHosts.hosts.<hostname>.target config.easyHosts.hosts.<hostname>.arch`
+  - default: `constructSystem config.easyHosts.hosts.<hostname>.target config.easy-hosts.hosts.<hostname>.arch`
   - note: This is a function that constructs the system configuration, it will make `x86_64-linux` by from the `target` and `arch` attributes or `aarch64-darwin`

 - deployable: